cloudflare/cloudflare-docs/content/magic-wan/how-to/ipsec.md

 Before you begin, make sure you already have an Account ID and API Key.

-For a list of supported devices, refer to [IPsec supported devices](/magic-wan/reference/ipsec-supported-devices).
+For a list of compatible devices, refer to [Device compatibility](/magic-wan/reference/device-compatibility).

 ## IPsec process